1854books/VCRM/README.md

 1998.

-Gandhi, Mohandas K. "The Magic Spell of a Book." *An Autobiography, or, the Story of My Experiments with Truth*, translated by Mahadev Desai, Navajivan Trust, 1945, pp. 334-36.
+Gandhi, Mohandas K. "The Magic Spell of a Book." *An Autobiography, or, the Story of My Experiments with Truth*, Translated by Mahadev Desai, Navajivan Trust, 1945, pp. 334-36.

 ---. *Sarvodaya.* Translated by Vinoba Bhave, Jitendra T. Desai, 1956.